Home > About OHA > Organization > Constitution

 6.2 An Auditor(s) shall be recommended by the Board, and elected by the voting members at the Annual General Meeting, to carry out the audit of the ensuing year.

-6.3 6.3 A Nominating Committee, chaired by the Immediate Past President or the person identified in By-Law 6, 6.9, shall be appointed by the Board to ensure that candidates are available for each Office.
+6.3 A Nominating Committee, chaired by the Immediate Past President or the person identified in By-Law 6, 6.9, shall be appointed by the Board to ensure that candidates are available for each Office.
 All nominations must be forwarded to the Association Secretary, who shall forward them to the Committee Chair.
-A Report of the Nominating Committee shall be submitted to member societies 60 days prior to the Annual Meeting.
+A Report of the Nominating Committee shall be submitted to member societies 50 to 40 days prior to the Annual Meeting.
 The Chair of the Nominating Committee shall call for any further nominations from the floor at the Annual General Meeting, and complete the nomination process.
-(17-6)
+(18-5)

 6.4 Nominees for Office should be a past or present director, having served on the Board for at least two years, or a past or present holder of an executive position on the Board.

 6.5 A nomination must include the following information:

 6.6 Should the need for a vote arise, the candidate receiving a simple majority vote in a secret ballot shall be declared the winner.
 The election shall be carried out according to the Association's By-Laws.
 (15/5)

-6.7 A serving Director, other than the two Directors identified in By-Law 5, 5.2, who is elected to provincial office of the OHA shall give up the directorship, and the District affected shall replace him within ninety days at a District General Meeting called for that purpose.
-(17-7)
+6.7 A serving Director, other than the two Directors identified in By-Law 5, 5.2, who is elected to provincial office of the OHA shall resign the directorship, and the District affected shall rely upon the process set out in By-Law 13, 13.5.1.
+(18-14)